CallMeAtomfried/markov.js/README.md

 ## Upcoming features

-Ability to train the model based on words instead of characters.
-Everything will stay the same, but it will take an array of words instead of a string, yet still return a string.
-Word based markov will use significantly more RAM and storage but the results are even more coherent.
-It requires an even larger dataset for interesting results.

 Other more direct moderation tools will be available soon, like full replacement, which is useful for word based models where certain words slip in that you want to avoid, these can be removed or replaced altogether.
 Direct access to data is also in the works for potential debugging purposes, as the models can get quite large.
 A search function, if you will.

 # Image Markov

 main.js requires markov.js to run, but is a quick console implementation.
-You will also need the folders.
-Put your input images in the inputImages folder, your output gets put in outputImages.

 It uses Jimp to read and write the images.
 More information on [JIMP!](https://www.npmjs.com/package/jimp)

 ```